pewsplosions/comicalibre/readme.md

 # Comicalibre

+### Install
+Zip the contents of the src directory.
+Or download from the Releases, if anything is there.

+Installing plugins in Calibre is as simple as opening Preferences > Plugins and clicking 'Load plugin from file' and choosing the zip file from above.

 #### What is it?
 Plugin that can be used to gather various metadata from Comic Vine and update Calibre's metadata to match.